Skip to content

 Yes, provided the local Wi-Fi configuration is removed before migration.

-Can backups be exchanged between different models (1U, 2U, Desktop)?
+Can backups be used between different models (1U, 2U, desktop)?

-In most cases, yes, but there are restrictions on port configuration.
+In most cases, yes, but there are restrictions around port configuration.

 Can the migration be carried out without downtime?

-No, a short downtime is required because you have to re-cable.
-However, if everything is well planned, the downtime is less than 5 minutes.
+No, a short downtime is required because the cabling alone has to be moved.
+However, if everything is well planned, the downtime is less than five minutes.

 Patrizio